Skip to main content

 Course Overview

-The Community and Addiction Studies course offers participants the skills and competencies to work in the voluntary sector, as well as with State or NGO providers of community and social inclusion services.
+The Applied Addiction Recovery course offers participants the skills and competencies to work in the voluntary sector, as well as with State or NGO providers of community and social inclusion services.
 Graduates of this course pursue careers in community initiatives with a focus on inclusive practice, empowerment and collaboration.

 Graduate employment opportunities are wide ranging, to include national, regional or local projects which are addressing addiction, homelessness, unemployment, cultural development and community sports initiatives.